Recovery of Behaviors Encoded via Bilateral Constraints

 \subsection{Crawler}

-We present a simulated two-armed robot pulling itself on a plane.
+To illustrate the step-by-step nature of our procedure, we present a simulated two-armed robot pulling itself on a plane.
+Since many of the resulting computations will be familiar to the reader, see the appendix for fine details.
 In this section, we assume that all constraints and model information is known.
 In such a case, a six-dimensional non-autonomous ordinarily differential equation can be constructed -- its solution curve from the given initial condition yields the required joint trajectories for the damaged robot to preserve its encoding template trajectory.
 The robot is depicted in Fig. \ref{fig:crawler-sch}.
 Each arm is a linkage that consists of four rigid bars connected end-to-end by powered swivel joints.
 Our objective was to preserve the motion of the body when one of the joint actuators is jammed.
 We implemented this example in Python 2.7.5 with the \verb|numpy| and \verb|scipy| numerical processing libraries.
 The complete source code can be obtained as a git archive available at http://birds.eecs.umich.edu/crawler-recovery.git.

 We took the configuration space $Q_R$ of the robot to be $(x,y,\theta_0, \theta_1, \dots, \theta_6) \in \mathsf{SE}(2) \times \mathbb{T}^6 = G \times S$.
 This comprises the center-of-mass position $(x,y)$ and orientation $\theta_0$ within the plane, which we collectively denote with $g := (x, y, \theta_0)$, and the six joint angles $\theta_j$, $j=1\ldots 6$, which we collectively refer to with $\theta_V := \left(\theta_1, \dots, \theta_6 \right)$.
 The latter are intrinsic, i.e. relative to the body and symmetric under translation and rotation of the center-of-mass; they are thus shape variables.